VhybZApp/SOUL/README.md

-# SOUL: Specific and Objective Understanding Logic
+# SOUL: The force causing agents to act, unprompted

 <!-- Optional Badges -->

 ## Overview

-SOUL is a modular, extensible Python framework for developing meta-agents, **"Soulmades"**, characterized by inducing **purposeful agency**, **distinct perspectives**, and the ability to act based on an internal **agenda** into generic agents.
+SOUL (Specific and Objective Understanding Logic) is a modular, extensible Python framework for developing meta-agents, **"soulmades"**, characterized by inducing **purposeful agency**, **distinct perspectives**, and the ability to act based on an internal **agenda** into generic agents.
 It moves beyond reactive, text-wall generating models towards AI that exhibits "specific and objective" understanding.

 SOUL is designed to be **pluggable** into various host systems (chatbots, virtual environments, robotic control systems, creative tools) enabling developers to imbue their applications with AI agents possessing richer internal states and more directed, insightful behaviors.